minhhang107/mh-ssg/README.md

 # mh-ssg

-A simple static site generator that converts text files into HTML files
+A simple static site generator that converts text files or markdown files into HTML files

 # Features

-- Allows input of a single text file
+- Allows input of a single text file or a markdown file
 - Allows input of a directory containing text file(s)
 - Supports custom stylesheet
 - Supports user-specified output folder
-- Finds and sets title to HTML file (if available)
+- Finds and sets title to HTML file (if available and only works for .txt file)

 # Installation